-What you should look for in a Business Intelligence solution
+What you should look for in a business intelligence solution

 Consider a solution that offers a single, integrated platform of applications.
 Many organizations have a legacy business intelligence ecosystem featuring multiple solutions for reporting, discovery, analysis, and other functions.
 Working with all those solutions can be expensive and require extensive technical knowledge.
 Multiple solutions can also create compatibility issues.

-Most business intelligence solutions have the capability to connect with one or more data sources.
+Most BI solutions have the capability to connect with one or more data sources.
 Consider a solution that offers prebuilt connections.
 With this type of solution, it’s easy to load and integrate data from diverse sources.
 Prebuilt connections eliminate the time needed to make the connections and reduce the complexity of the solution, enabling your IT people to focus on other tasks.

-A user should also be able to easily access predictive analytics and forecasting to see patterns and forecast future outcomes and trends—without the need to know coding.
+Users should also be able to easily access predictive analytics and forecasting to see patterns and forecast future outcomes and trends—without the need to know coding.
 A smart solution with embedded machine learning can offer that advantage and more.

 To be a true business tool, a BI solution must be designed for businesspeople to use on their own—a self-service solution.